Unlocking affordable homes my ‘number one focus’ in government, Rayner promises

 Shadow chancellor Rachel Reeves will take to the main stage on Monday to detail how Labour would revive the sluggish economy, before Sir Keir’s keynote address on Tuesday.

-The Labour Party women’s conference will take place in Liverpool on Saturday, the day before the main events get under way.
+The Labour Party women’s conference is taking place in Liverpool on Saturday, the day before the main events get under way.

 The gathering follows the Conservatives’ conference in Manchester, which was overshadowed by the fate of HS2.